agnnn/dockerized-node/README.md

 # dockerized-node
- an example of setting up a Node.js app with Docker.
+This an example of setting up a Node.js app with Docker.
 The goal is to use the same container for development, testing, and production.

 ## Development